ARCHITECTURAL STARTUP: GREGG PASQUARELLI

 GP: We kept realizing that we were being really smart about how we were both designing and making things that were affordable while at the same time making our clients a lot of money.
 So why shouldn’t we partake in the upside if we were really smart?
 The only way to do that is to take a risk.
 We risked everything we had as a firm and put it into the deal.
 That generated enough revenue to help fund the next level of growth.

-JP: Were you putting in actual equity along with sweet equity?
+JP: Were you putting in actual equity along with sweat equity?

 GP: Yes, both.